Bare Meadow and Mattera Cabin

 Here are just some of the remarkable open spaces that you can visit either along the Mystic Link Trail or nearby.
 If we have missed your favorite place let us know!

-The Mattera cabin end of the trail has parking, signage, and the cabin.The cabin is a real place that can be used by Reading residents.There
+The Mattera cabin end of the trail has parking, signage, and the cabin.The cabin is there, but is currently not open for use.There is a

 The obvious walk is one around the lake, which takes over a hour, but is an easy walk.The views of the lake vary from all